YuriiBroslavskyi/Broslavskyi.University.Online-Gaming-Tournament-Platform/README.md

 **Feedback Mechanism**
 - Users can provide feedback on tournaments, leagues, and overall platform experience to help improve future events.
 For better filtering of feedbacks, users can select a topic(e.g league issue, tournament issue etc.).

+**Prize Distribution**
+- Users can manage the distribution of prizes for tournament winners through the platform.

 ## Development Plan on a Weekly Basis

 - ### Week 1: